Koredotcom/docs/docs/xo/app-settings/language-management/multilingual-vas-components-feature-support.md

 <tr>
 <td><strong>[ … ]</strong>
 <br>
-Used to define a group of words/concepts and the match should be against exactly one of the group declared in [ ].
+Used to define a group of words/concepts and the match should be against <br>exactly one of the group declared in [ ].
 </td>
 <td>All languages
 </td>